avaya-dux/neo-css-library-clean/readmes/how-to-dev.md

 > For unit testing (TODO: add details on how to run/create tests)

+> For visual testing, run `yarn test:visual`

+> If snapshots need to be updated, refer to this [howto](../playwright/how-to-update-snapshots.md)

 > For linting we use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).

 > You can see an overview of [the libraries structure here](https://app.codesee.io/maps/public/267b4490-d552-11ec-bab4-dbed0529e43a).
 Generated via [CodeSee](https://www.codesee.io/).